Proud19/projects.github.io/README.md

 ### AI and ML projects
 Building and learning about AI systems gave me an understanding of the recent applications of computation and mathematics.
-I worked on building [an AI for one of friends' favorite activities](projects/geoguessrai.md), GeoGuessr.
+I worked on building [an AI for one of friends' favorite activities](projects/geoguessrai.md), GeoGuessr as well as various [AI agents for Catan](projects/catan.md) based on Deep Learning and Reinforcement Learning techniques respectively.
 With the advent of language models, I decided to learn a little bit about them and ended up contributing to [optimization techniques for Language Models](projects/minbert.md).
 I found it also important to understand the harms associated with AI and ML models.
 This culminated in exploring potential harm in [using AI for hiring procedures](projects/algorithmic-fairness.md) as well as [analyzing the alignment of Large Language Models through Knowledge Graphs](llm-through-kg.md).

 ### Mobile Apps and Web Design
-CS 148 final p,
+I have some experience building user facing applications.
+For my senior project, we made a travel companion iOS app, [TripSage](tripsage.md).
+I have also worked on a [photosharing web application](photoapp.md) as well as a [Blockchain based web application](greenwise.md) as part of a hackathon in San Francisco.

-### Graphics and Animation
+### Graphics and Animation and Visual Modelling

 ## 📝 Research & Publications